 My Pyrex measuring cup holds about half of the soap – so I made these charcoal and clay soap bars in 2 different batches.

 Microwave your first batch of soap cubes for 1 minute.
 Take it out and stir; you’ll see that it’s starting to melt.
 Put it back in the microwave for another 30 seconds and stir again.

 Repeat until all the solid soap is melted.
 It will be about 3 minutes total of cooking time.

 Then add 1 tbsp of activated charcoal powder.

 Have you noticed that charcoal is creeping its way into so many of our personal skin care products?
 Especially face masks?

 The reason is that charcoal is superior when it comes to binding to impurities that can be on our skin.
+That is why we want charcoal in soaps!
 (That’s also why its the main ingredient in water filters!)

 Both excess oil or environmental toxins will bind to the charcoal and will be washed down the drain.
 This will help you if you suffer from mild acne or even clogged pores.
 The dirt and oil combo that is in clogged pores can be bound to the charcoal first before it builds up in your pores.

 Then add 1 tablespoon of Indian Healing Clay.
 It’s made up of natural sodium bentonite clay.
 This clay is known for deep pore cleansing, and for detoxifying & rejuvenating skin, which is why I wanted to add it to this soap!

 After you add your powdered clay and charcoal, it will take a few minutes of stirring to get a smooth consistency without any charcoal or clay lumps.